-While mentions of Tyr in Old Norse literature are few, he certainly seems to have been regarded as one of the principal war gods of the Norse, along with Odin and Thor.
-For example, in the Sigrdrífumál, one of the Eddic poems, the valkyrie Sigrdrífa instructs the human hero Sigurðr to invoke Tyr for victory in battle.
-Another Eddic poem, the Lokasenna, corroborates this picture by having Loki taunt that Tyr could only stir people to strife, and could never reconcile them.
+Tyr’s role as one of the principal war gods of the Norse, along with Odin and Thor, is well-attested in sources from the Viking Age and earlier.
+For example, in the Sigrdrífumál, one of the poems in the Poetic Edda, the valkyrie Sigrdrifa instructs the human hero Sigurd to invoke Tyr for victory in battle.
+Another Eddic poem, the Lokasenna, corroborates this picture by having Loki insult Tyr by saying that he could only stir people to strife, and could never reconcile them.

-Such is certainly the case with Tyr.
-Tyr is a continuation of the Proto-Germanic deity *Tiwaz, who is himself a continuation of the Proto-Indo-European god *Dyeus.
-Both the name *Dyeus and the basic Proto-Indo-European word for god, *deiwós, are variations of the root *dyeu-, “the daytime sky.” *Dyeus was the archetypal “Sky Father” and likely the head of the Proto-Indo-European pantheon.
+Both the name *Dyeus and the basic Proto-Indo-European word for “god,” *deiwós, are variations of the root *dyeu-, “the daytime sky.” *Dyeus was the quintessential “Sky Father” and likely one of the chief deities of the Proto-Indo-European pantheon.
 After all, his name was effectively identical with the word for godhood itself.
 Other gods derived from him include the Greek Zeus and the Roman Jupiter (from *Dyeus Phater, “Sky Father”).
 Fascinatingly, the modern English words “day” and “deity” both come from this same root.

-The use of this same word to denote both the name of *Dyeus and “god” more generally survived into the Viking Age.
-As was noted above, Tyr’s name simply means “god,” and its use can be found in contexts that have nothing to do with Tyr with a capital “T.” For example, one of Odin’s bynames is Hangatýr, “God of the Hanged.”
+The use of closely-related words to denote both the name of *Dyeus and “god” more generally not only survived into the Viking Age, but was taken a step further.
+As noted above, Tyr’s name is identical with the Old Norse word for “god,” and the use of the common noun týr can be found in contexts that have nothing to do with Tyr with a capital “T.” For example, one of Odin’s bynames is Hangatýr, “God of the Hanged.”

-One of *Dyeus‘s roles was that of a guarantor of justice, one before whom oaths were sworn.
-As we’ve seen, this role remained consistent up through the Viking Age.
+As with Tyr, one of *Dyeus‘s roles was that of a guarantor of justice, one before whom oaths were sworn.

 de Vries, Jan.
 2000.
 Altnordisches Etymologisches Wörterbuch. p.
 603.